Category Archives: f) Apologetics, & Interpretations

 But he that is greatest among you shall be your servant.
 And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exaltedMatthew 23:11-12

 The world often suggests that greatness comes from pride, power, and dominance.
-However, Jesus teaches that true greatness lies in humility and serving others.
-He, the highest authority, exemplified this humility by humbling himself to death on a cross, offering salvation from sin to the world through his sacrifice.
+However, Jesus teaches that true greatness resides in humility and serving others.
+He, the highest authority, demonstrated this humility by humbling himself to death on a cross, offering salvation from sin to the world through his sacrifice.
 Achievements gained through ungrateful arrogance are repulsive, while accomplishments rooted in humble service reflect the nature of Christ.

 Love Your Neighbor